-The Texas Education Agency (TEA) values your feedback and wants to hear from you.
+The Texas Education Agency (TEA) values your feedback.
 Please leave us an email TEAfeedback@tea.texas.gov or a voicemail at 512-463-9513.
 TEA will consider the public feedback collected when planning recommendations and guidance related to the upcoming school year.
 For more information, including FAQs on these issues, please visit TEA's COVID Website and check back for frequent updates.